kyliepace/stock-price-challenge/coding_challenge.md

                 +           +
 ```

-## Requirements
+## Guidelines & some tips

+1. We recommend using [d3-scale](https://github.com/d3/d3-scale) to map values to the (x, y) position on the ASCII line chart.
+Read about [linear scales in D3](https://observablehq.com/@d3/d3-scalelinear).
+Or, if you prefer, you can skip D3 entirely and do it from scratch.
-1. We don't expect 100% test coverage but we do expect to see at least some level of testing.
+2. We don't expect 100% test coverage but we do expect to see at least some level of testing.
-2. You should not use any third-party plotting library (gnuplot etc.) that generates plots for you.
+3. Please don't use any third-party plotting library (gnuplot etc.) that generates plots for you.
 It's absolutely fine if the API you write generates charts that are very basic (as shown in the examples).
-3. To make things simpler, the generated line charts can be of any width or height.
+4. To make things simpler, the generated line charts can be of any width or height.
-4. You may use TypeScript if you want to.
+5. You may use TypeScript if you want to.
-5. We value attention to small details.
+6. We value attention to small details.
 Be creative! 🎨

 ## How to submit your code